irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 The naming conventions are partly inconsistent for historical reasons.
 The code should however converge on the following:
 - Use the defined abbreviations in identifiers.
-- Variable names should use camelCase.
-Initial in lowercase.
+- Variables names: Should use camelCase.
-- Classes:
+    - Variables containing structs or instances of classes: Should have an uppercase initial.
+    - All other variables: Should use a lowercase initial.
+    - Exception: Variables which are direct analogues to zVariables are named as the corresponding zVariables, i.e. SCREAMING_SNAKE_CASE most of the time.
+- Classes (not instances of classes):
-  - Class names for classes which are actually instantiated (which are not merely a collection of static methods) should be CamelCase.
+  - Classes which are actually instantiated (which are not merely a collection of static methods): Should be CamelCase.
 Initial in uppercase.
-  - Classes which are not instantiated should be named using lowercase without underscore.
+  - Classes which are not instantiated: Should have short names and use lowercase without underscore.
 - Functions should be named using snake_case but with abbreviations in uppercase.
+- Special types of variables:
+    b    = Logical (boolean) values, often logical arrays used for logical indexing.
+    i, j = Indices into arrays (linear indexing).
+    L    = Singleton instance of class bicas.Logger.
+--
+Unit tests (classes) have suffix "___UTEST".